aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/applying-formatting/_index.md

 ### Specifying Row Heights

 The height of a table row is controlled using height and height rule properties.
-These can be set differently for each row in the table which enables for wide control over the height of each row.
+These can be set differently for each row in the table which allows for wide control over the height of each row.
 In Aspose.Words these are represented by the [RowFormat.Height](http://www.aspose.com/api/net/words/aspose.words.tables/rowformat/properties/height) and [RowFormat.HeightRule](http://www.aspose.com/api/net/words/aspose.words.tables/rowformat/properties/heightrule) properties of the given [Row](http://www.aspose.com/api/net/words/aspose.words.tables/row/properties/index).

 |HeightRule Value|Description|
 | :- | :- |